Jiménez slam helps White Sox power past Royals 7-3

 FIRST LOOK

 First baseman Andrew Vaughn, drafted No. 3 overall and signed by the White Sox out of Cal-Berkeley in June, made his first trip to Guaranteed Rate Field and met with players and coaches.
-Rated by Baseball America as the top hitter in the 2019 draft, Vaughn played for two Class-A teams this season.
+Rated by Baseball America as the top hitter in the 2019 draft, Vaughn played for two Class A teams this season.

 RUFF NUMBERS